-vtkn88 is a collection of custom VTK objects that you can use for creating models, and is a more advanced alternative to using n88modelgenerator.
+vtkbone is a collection of custom VTK objects that you can use for creating models, and is a more advanced alternative to using n88modelgenerator.
 In order to use them, you need to write a program or script (typically in Python).
 Some learning curve is therefore involved, as well as the time to write, debug and test your programs.
 The advantage is nearly infinite customizability.
-VTK objects, including vtkn88 objects, are designed to be easily chained together into execution pipelines.
-In this documention, we will give many examples of using vtkn88 in Python scripts.
+VTK objects, including vtkbone objects, are designed to be easily chained together into execution pipelines.
+In this documention, we will give many examples of using vtkbone in Python scripts.

-1.4.3 Finite element solver
+Finite element solver